Generic Name: clobazam

 Serious Dermatological Reactions

-Patients or caregivers should be advised that serious skin reactions have been reported in patients taking ONFI.
-In the event a skin reaction should occur while taking ONFI, patients or caregivers should consult with healthcare providers immediately [see Warnings and Precautions (5.5)].
+Advise patients or caregivers that serious skin reactions have been reported in patients taking ONFI.
+Serious skin reactions, including SJS/TEN, may need to be treated in a hospital and may be life-threatening.
+If a skin reaction occurs while taking ONFI, patients or caregivers should consult with healthcare providers immediately [see Warnings and Precautions (5.5)].

 Suicidal Thinking and Behavior